majkinetor/TFS/README.md

 Usage
 =====

 To view all supported commands execute `gcm -m tfs`.
 Use `man` to get help for the command.
+To get all aliases, use `get-alias | ? source -eq 'tfs'`

 All functions have a `Verbose` parameter that shows very detailed logs of every step involved:

-    PS> Get-BuildLogs -Verbose
+    PS> Get-TFSBuildLogs -Verbose

     VERBOSE: No credentials specified, trying Windows Credential Manager
     VERBOSE: Populating RepositorySourceLocation property for module CredentialManager.